zainkhalid08/reminders/readme.md

 			* redirected back
 			* is redirected back with proper message for visitor to see.
 		3. WORST CASE if mail sending fails or feedback creation fails then REDIRECTED BACK WITH PROPER MESSAGE... !TO BE TESTED MANUALLY NO AUTOMATION TEST FOR THIS
-	* To security tests
+	* To security realted tests
-		1.
+		1. vendor/bin/phpunit tests/Feature/Http/Middleware/AdminMiddlewareTest.php
+		2. vendor/bin/phpunit tests/Feature/Http/Requests/PostShowRequestTest.php

 Front End Tests